EVORA-project/evora-ontology/models/docs/sequenceChecked.md

 ## Comments

-* Sequence check is mandatory for cloned products
+* Sequence check is mandatory for cloned products.

 ## Identifier and Mapping Information